 In the words of British fell walker, Alfred Wainwright, there is no such thing as bad weather; only unsuitable clothing.”
 With this in mind, here are some ideas and inspiration for the August bank holiday weekend and the last week of the summer holidays; events and activities that you can enjoy whatever the weather.

 Do you think animals rush indoors at the first sign of rain?
 A drive through Blair Drummond Safari Park, near to Strathyre, tells you otherwise.
 Take a boat trip around Chimp Island too and, if the sun does shine, enjoy the amusements and playpark areas.

 This striking lochside village is a must-visit if you are staying at Ardgartan Argyll.
-Head for Inverary Castle to explore the seat of the infamous Clan Campbell and discover how tough life was for prisoners in the 19th Century at Inverary Jail.
+Head for Inveraray Castle to explore the seat of the infamous Clan Campbell and discover how tough life was for prisoners in the 19th Century at Inveraray Jail.
 And back outdoors, trust us, staring out across the loch on what the Scots call a dreich day is better for the soul than a month’s worth of mindfulness.

 Beck Isle Museum, North Yorkshire

 The Beck Isle Museum is a delightful collection of artefacts and activities which purports to tell the history of the market town of Pickering, next to Cropton and Keldy, and in doing so, tells the history of rural Victorian England.
 There are activities for children throughout the summer holidays and a rural craft day on 30 August, the Wednesday of the bank holiday week.